sfera-labs/iono-pi-c-lib/README.md

 When called, the parameters will be set respectively to the digital pin on which the interrupt triggered and its current state.

+#### ionoPiSetDigitalDebounce(int di, int millis)

+Sets a debouce time (in milliseconds) on the specified digital input.

+If set to a value greater than 0, state variations on the specified input will have effect only if stable for a period longer than the specified debounce time.
+This will affect the value returned by `ionoPiDigitalRead()` called on the same input and the triggering of interrupts if a callback function has been registered with `ionoPiDigitalInterrupt()`.

 #### int ionoPi1WireBusGetDevices(char*** ids)

 This function retrieves the IDs of the devices connected to the 1-Wire bus.
 It will populate the array of char strings `ids` passed by address, allocating the required memory.